Ash-86/Move-Selection/README.md

  ## Support
  Making this plugin took time, effort and love.
- If you appreciate this plugins and find it helpful, you can buying me a beer [here](https://www.paypal.com/donate/?hosted_button_id=BH676KMHGVHC8) :)
+ If you appreciate this plugin and find it helpful, you can buy me a beer [here](https://www.paypal.com/donate/?hosted_button_id=BH676KMHGVHC8) :)

  ## Demo